kraftcoding/.NetFramework-Windows-Service/README.md

-# WindowsService.NET
+# .NetFramework-Windows-Service
-A sample Windows Service (.NET Framework) C#
+A sample Windows Service (.NET 4.7.2 Framework) C#

 ## Introduction

-This project is a boilerplate that can help ASP.NET C# developers to figure out how to create and configure a custom Windows Service in C# using Visual Studio 2019.
+This a .Net 4.7.2 project to figure out how to create and configure a custom Windows Service in C# using Visual Studio.
 For those who don't know much about Windows Services, it could be wise to quickly summarize what they actually are and how they differ from a standard console program or desktop application.

 ## Windows Services